DC air traffic disrupted after American Airlines flight stalls near runway

 CLICK HERE TO GET THE FOX NEWS APP

-The pilot of the aircraft told WJLA that they were forced to used the emergency breaks to bring the aircraft to a stop.
+The pilot of the aircraft told WJLA that they were forced to used the emergency brakes to bring the aircraft to a stop.

 "Yes, the tires were blown on the runway," the pilot said.
 "We had to use emergency breaking to get the airplane to stop.
 We were, we were not gonna stop."